Learning Outcomes

 The Practical Effect of Notice

-If a purchaser has actual, constructive, or imputed notice of an equitable interest, they will be bound by it.
+If a purchaser has actual, constructive, or imputed notice of an equitable interest, they will be bound by it, unless statutory overreaching has occurred.
 If they have no notice, and have paid value for a legal estate in good faith, they take free of the interest.
+Where an equitable right is registrable as a Land Charge, registration is the purchaser’s decisive notice: registered entries bind; failure to register (before completion) renders the right void against a purchaser for value of a legal estate.

 Actual Notice

-This is straightforward: if the purchaser is told about the equitable interest, or otherwise knows of it, they have actual notice and will be bound.
+This is straightforward: if the purchaser is told about the equitable interest, or otherwise knows of it, they have actual notice and will be bound (unless overreaching applies).
+Actual knowledge will not save a registrable equitable right that was not registered as a Land Charge; lack of registration is fatal against a purchaser for value.

 Constructive Notice